Clarkson-HP200-2016/clarkson-hp200-2016.github.io/README.md

 ```html
 <li data-target="#stories" data-slide-to="n+1"></li>
 ```
-where $n$ is the number of elements in the list before insertion.
+where `n` is the number of elements in the list before insertion.
 Additionally, the clas `active` denotes which carousel item is initially active

 ### Carousel Items